 The Fund encourages students’ employability through unique experiences and opportunities, therefore it would not support a continuation or extension of a previous successful application.

 In addition to the above, the Fund cannot be applied retrospectively to activities which have commenced, or taken place, prior to the point of application.
 Group applications can not be accepted.

-To be eligible to apply for the Student Opportunity Fund, you will need to be:
+To be eligible to apply for support from the Student Opportunity Fund, you will need to be:

 - Studying full-time or part-time.
 Part-time students are required to be studying a minimum of 60 credits in the year of application.

 How to apply

 To apply for support from the Student Opportunity Fund, you should download and complete the application form (docx) electronically.

 You will need to submit: